1. Home

 The bracketed [operation] portion of the URL is replaced by any ONE of the following commands:

-What it does: Creates a new member if it does not yet exist, and generates a password.
-If member already exists, it will update all the data, without overwriting the password.
+What it does: Creates a new WordPress user if it does not yet exist, and generates a password.
+If user already exists, it will update all the data, without overwriting the password.

 When to use it: When there’s a purchase or opt-in from outside of AccessAlly, after you apply access tags.
 Only use this webhook when there's a chance this contact does not exist yet in AccessAlly.